Max Caulfield: Life Is Strange: Reunion

-Life Is Strange comics
+Life Is Strange comic series

-It's important to note this is not canon to the games and has its own continuity.

-The Life is Strange comic series follows Max and Chloe in the timeline where Max chooses to save Chloe and sacrifice Arcadia Bay.
+The Life Is Strange comic series follows Max and Chloe in the timeline where Max chooses to save Chloe and sacrifice Arcadia Bay.
 Max and Chloe are living in Seattle and befriend a band for whom Chloe does artwork.
 Max and Chloe find themselves returning to Arcadia Bay after it becomes apparent that Max can no longer control her time powers.
-The two return to Arcadia Bay and Max realizes that she is drifting in and out of different realities, a phenomenon that she refers to as “flickers.”
+The two return to Arcadia Bay and Max realizes that she is drifting in and out of different realities, a phenomenon that she refers to as "flickers".
 After a conversation with Chloe about their romantic feelings towards each other and multiple experiences in different realities, Max decides to fully jump into a different timeline and abandon her original one in order to stop the chaos of the flickers.
 Doing so puts her in a timeline where Rachel Amber is still alive and in a relationship with Chloe.

 Max then lives in that timeline for years and becomes close with Rachel and Chloe, who are unaware of her time traveling capabilities.
 Eventually, Max meets Tristan, a man who possesses the ability to become invisible.
 This prompts her to begin to make efforts to return to her original timeline with Tristan's help after revealing to Chloe and Rachel the truth about who she is.
 Tristan is able to jump to Max's original timeline and communicate with Chloe there that Max is attempting to return.
 Max then accompanies Rachel and the Chloe in her current timeline on a cross country road trip that coincides with a cross country road trip the Chloe in her original timeline is taking.
 Through Tristan, Max and her original Chloe are able to communicate with each other and Max begins to prepare herself to make the jump back to her original timeline.
 In Miami, Max is able to go back into her own timeline with the help of Tristan, who also comes into Max's timeline.
 Max and Chloe then return to a rebuilding Arcadia Bay, where she discovers Chloe has rebuilt the Two Whales.
 With Max coming to terms with the tragedy and loss caused by the storm, she is able to speak at Victoria's memorial exhibition, honoring the resilience of the town.

+Tatum Grace Hopkins will portray Max Caulfield in the upcoming television series.

+Television series

+In March 2026, Tatum Grace Hopkins was cast as Max in the upcoming television adaptation of the 2015 video game for Amazon Prime Video; opposite Maisy Stella as Chloe Price.
+The series will be Hopkins' television debut.